 Maher designed the interior of the house using harmonious natural materials – the rich, warm tones of mahogany and oak and embellished it with a repeated theme of trailing wisteria vines.
 Real wisteria vines covered the pergola and trellises along the front side of the house, creating the illusion that the house was a natural extension of the environment.

-Tiffany inspired leaded-glass windows with a wisteria vine motif artfully borders the broken-arch windows.
-A floor to ceiling mosaic of trailing wisteria vines surrounds the fireplace.
+Although initially the fireplace mosaic glass design was attributed to Tiffany, it is now believed to be the work of Chicago glass artist Orlando Gianinni, who did similar work for other Maher homes.
+The wisteria design motif artfully borders the broken-arch windows andis repeated on the floor to ceiling mosaic of trailing wisteria vines surrounding the fireplace.
 Tiles in warm gold, green, and brown tones create an illusion of nature that dominates the living room.